-Daniel Ezra, consultant ophthalmologist at Moorfields, told the Evening Standard in 2016 that some people carry on going to work even though their eyes are uncomfortable.
+Daniel Ezra, consultant ophthalmologist at Moorfields, told the Evening Standard that some people carry on going to work even though their eyes are uncomfortable.
 Others are affected so badly that they can't do their work.

 “I’ve got lots of patients who come in and say they can’t do their job properly because the dryness and discomfort has worsened to the degree that their vision has deteriorated,” he said.

 “I think it’s probably the tip of an iceberg and there’s a huge epidemic of this problem.”

 A 2014 study of office workers in Japan found that those who used visual display units (VDUs) for prolonged periods had increased frequency of eye strain and a low concentration of MUC5AC in their tears - MUC5AC is a gel mucus layer that contains protein and keeps the eye moist.

 “If you look at how people used to work before the advent of computers, work patterns were more varied as they would read, write and move around,” said Dr Ezra.

 Using a computer requires a lot of effort from your eye muscles.
 When you are reading a book your eyes move around a page, but when working at a computer your eyes move around a lot more.
 Your eyes also have to handle brightness and glare from the screen.

 Air conditioning, which is found in many offices, makes conditions worse by drying out eyes.

 Eye conditions caused by screen use